 Pictured: Sylvester Hinton and half-sister Louis Hamilton on Howard Hamilton’s tractor.
 No date.
 Athabasca Archives, 14375.

-“The sequence of events which preceded the first large migration of Oklahoma Blacks into Pine Creek area (renamed Amber Valley in the early 1930s by a schoolteacher) area is fairly well-documented.
+“The sequence of events which preceded the first large migration of Oklahoma Blacks into Pine Creek area (renamed Amber Valley in the early 1930s by a schoolteacher) is fairly well-documented.

 Sometime during January or February of 1910, the first party left Oklahoma.
 They were a small all-male group led by two middle-aged men, Jordan Murphy of Chandler City and Nim Toles of Clearview.
 Their initial destination was Kansas City where they made arrangements for immigration through J.S.
 Crawford, the Canadian Government agent.